telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

         @import "node_modules/@progress/kendo-theme-default/scss/all";

-5. Build the `styles.scss` file through a SASS compiler.
+5. Build the `styles.scss` file through a Sass compiler.
 For example, use `node-sass`.

         node-sass styles.scss styles.css